 Saxtet Publications (SXP) was established in 1990, and is a publishing company specialising in quality new sheet music for the saxophone.
-It is based in Birmingham, England and is run by saxophonists for saxophonists.
+It was founded in Birmingham, England and is run by saxophonists for saxophonists.

 Saxtet Publications evolved from Saxtet, a saxophone quartet established in 1985 at the Birmingham Conservatoire.
 Initially, all SXP's works were written for performance by Saxtet members but it now also publishes arrangements and original compositions by many other composers from all around the world.
 The catalogue currently contains over 100 works, several of which appear on the saxophone syllabuses of the UK's music examining boards.